sseanik/To-the-Moon/README.md

 ### Setup

 Backend and Frontend compile scripts exist in the root directory of our code.
 The Prediction Model and Backtesting Services can be run **either** using Docker or Flask.
+If Docker setup/running does not work, please try running the Prediction and Backtesting Services as Web Servers directly.

 #### Backend & Frontend
 1. Ensure you have python3 version >= 3.7.4 and pip3.
 Download the appropriate version, if needed, here: https://www.python.org/downloads/ and https://pip.pypa.io/en/stable/installing/